folio-org/stripes-components/lib/Popper/readme.md

 ## Usage
 Create a component which will control an "open" state of the overlay.
-Pass anchor element through renderAnchor prop and overlay as children.
+Pass anchor element through renderTrigger prop and overlay as children.

 ```
 import { Popper } from '@folio/stripes/components';